 The combination of a robust economy and a limited housing supply has resulted in significant amount of commuting across county lines for San Mateo County residents and employees.
 In 2015, approximately 60 percent of home-based work trips crossed the county borders.
-The number of work trips into and out of the county is forecast to increase by 107,500, or 24 percent, by 2040.
-Not only does the high level of cross-county commuting involve long commutes, serving the trips requires close coordination with the surrounding counties of San Francisco, Santa Clara and Alameda and the regional transportation agencies serving those counties.
+The number of daily work trips into and out of the county is forecast to increase by 107,500, or 24 percent, between 2015 and 2040.
+Not only does the high level of cross-county commuting involve long commutes, but also serving the trips requires close coordination with the surrounding counties of San Francisco, Santa Clara and Alameda and the regional transportation agencies serving those counties.